-The CHR takes action in cases involving serious violations of international human rights contained in international agreements that are binding on the governments concerned and/or in customary international law.
-Individuals assisted by the CHR include, notably, those who have been arbitrarily detained—sometimes for many years, denied justice through grossly unfair trials, stripped of citizenship without due process, subjected to torture, and made to disappear.
-The CHR’s focus is on individuals subjected to serious human rights abuses either as a result of their professional activities or for having exercised their right to freedom of expression.
-The CHR only undertakes cases where, to the best of its knowledge, colleagues have not used or advocated violence.
+The CHR advocates for scientists, engineers, and health professionals subjected to serious violations of international human rights law as a result of their professional work or their exercise of other internationally protected rights.
+Individuals assisted by the CHR include those who have been arbitrarily detained, denied justice through grossly unfair trials, stripped of citizenship without due process, and subjected to torture.
+The CHR undertakes cases where, to the best of its knowledge, individuals have not used or advocated violence.

 - Outreach to U.S., foreign, and international officials